uvulpos/golang-sveltekit-template/Readme.md

 But don't worry, with this repository, I'm giving you the chance to make your infrastructure grow as your project.
 You start as a single binary that can be distributed and published like gitea and later on you can deploy it as independent microservices.

-## Why you should use this Template?

-- Dynamic Infrastructure
-  - deploy this app as binary
-  - or microservice via Docker / K8s
-- Database Migration Tool integrated
-- Swagger API Documentation integrated
-- File structure for Domain-Driven-Development is already there
-- Basic Login or login via LDAP already implemented (soon)

 ## Screenshots

 <div>